Think a Horizontal Root Fracture Is Tough to Treat?

 You can see that the periapical radiolucencies are getting smaller and she is completely asymptomatic.
 Remember, don’t expect lesions of this size to ever disappear overnight.
 Bone is slow and lesions like these take lots of time to regenerate back in with bone.
 I plan on seeing this patient again in another 6 months to see how she continues to improve.

-So, tell me how would you treatment plan this case — would you try to save the teeth?
-Well, I hope so and I hope my blogs continue to give you insight on how to save TONS of teeth!
+So, tell me how would you treatment plan this case.
+Would you try to save the teeth?
+Well, I hope so!
+And I hope my blogs continue to give you insight on how to save TONS of teeth!
+(Not subscribed to receive my blog posts every Friday?
+Click here.)

 - Prognosis for horizontal root fractures goes as follows: apical > midroot > coronal